-If you’re planning a shopping trip this autumn, where better than France, the home of fashion, food, culture and art.
+If you’re planning a shopping trip this summer, where better than France, the home of fashion, food, culture and art.
 Paula Flynn of theshopkeepers.com shares some of her favourites …

 AXS DESIGN, 12 rue Saint Sabin, 75011 Paris